|Responsible Executive:||Finance and Administration|

 1. Travel advances may not exceed 100% of the estimated travel expenses as indicated in the travel request.
 When the travel period has ended, the traveler should promptly complete and submit for approval the expense report for the travel period for which they received an advance.
 The cash advance must be reconciled in Concur.

 • If the traveler was advanced funds in excess of the travel expenses allowed for a particular travel period, the traveler must submit a refund to the University within 10 working days of the traveler's return to their headquarters.

 • If the travel expenses are greater than or equal to the amount of the advance, the expense report should be completed and submitted to the Travel Office within 10 working days of the traveler's return to their headquarters.

 2. A traveler may not have travel advances outstanding for more than one trip at any time without written justification of circumstances which require an exception to this restriction.

 The University may make direct payments to vendors for meals and lodging in situations that result in a cost savings to the University.
-The rule of thumb is a 20% savings.
 Such payments must be approved in advance by the Travel Office.
-Direct payment may be requested on a Travel Purchase Order, which can be obtained through the Travel Office.
-Travel Purchase Orders should be submitted to the Travel Office and clearly show the cost savings, how it was calculated, reason for the trip, benefit to the University, the names of travelers for whom meals and /or lodging are being provided, and which travelers are University employees.
+Direct payment may be requested by submitting a purchase order through the University’s Procurement system.

 Travel reimbursements are generally limited to those allowed by University policies.
 However, certain sponsored projects (including state grants) may contain provisions that further limit the amount and type of reimbursable travel expenditures.
 Travelers and/or appropriate sponsored projects personnel should ensure any proposed travel is in accordance with the sponsored project’s agreement before the travel begins.